From RISC OS

 GCC for RISC OS is a complete, free and fully-featured compiler solution for RISC OS based on the GNU Compiler Collection.
 It can compile C and C++ using modern standards and assemble ARM code.
 It also includes support for RISC OS modules, and usage of the native RISC OS Shared C Library, or the bundled Unix-compatibility library UnixLib as runtime library.
-It aims to be feature complete above and beyond the commercial Castle Technology Ltd's C/C++ compiler suite.
+It aims to be feature complete above and beyond the commercial RISC OS Open Ltd's C/C++ compiler suite.

 There also exist front ends for other languages, such as Fortran, Objective C, Ada 9X, Modula-3, Pascal, Cobol and Java, however these have not been ported to run on RISC OS at this time.
 Some of these are present, but unsupported, in older versions of RISC OS GCC.

-The current version of GCC for RISC OS is 4.1.2 which is based on ELF Object format and binutils.
+The current version of GCC for RISC OS is 4.7.4 release 2 which is based on ELF Object format and binutils.
 Previous releases were based on GCC 3.4 and targets the traditional RISC OS AOF and AIF targets.

 GCC Software Development Kit

 GCC Software Development Kit (GCCSDK) is a portable build environment for creating RISC OS executables to be run natively on RISC OS.
 The build environment is designed to be hosted on a Unix-like system, such as GNU/Linux, FreeBSD, Solaris, MacOS X or even Windows (under Cygwin).
 GCCSDK releases are tied-in with the corresponding GCC releases.

 GCCSDK can be used to compile and develop GCC and UnixLib itself, or as the basis for a cross-compiling system.
 It includes a number of "porting scripts" which automate the process of building and configuring new ports, which would otherwise be difficult and error prone, and not possible when done natively under RISC OS.